-The film begin when Jules, an English girl, sees Jess playing in the park and asks Jess to come try out for a proper women's football team.
+The film begins when Jules, an English girl, sees Jess playing in the park and asks Jess to come try out for a proper women's football team.
 Jess says yes.
 The next day the coach, Joe, is very impressed by Jess' talent.

 Jess develops a crush on Joe, and Jules also has a crush on him.

 When Jess returns at home she admits that they played in the final and won.
-After, she talks that she has an opportunity to become a professional footballer if she goes to play in the US.
+After, she says that she has an opportunity to become a professional footballer if she goes to play in the US.